New results on the uniform exponential stability of non-autonomous perturbed dynamical systems: Numerical results

 \section{Numerical results}

 In what follows, we give some numerical examples to illustrate our theoretical study.
-The first example deals with the system \eqref{sys2} and the second example is in concern with the system \eqref{sys1}.
-All the illustrations have been performed with the software Matlab. \begin{example} Consider the following system
+The first example is relative to Theorem \ref{theorem1}.
+The second and third examples illustrate Theorem \ref{theorem1_1} and the fourth example is relative to Theorem \ref{theorem2_-1}.
+All the illustrations have been performed with the software Matlab. \begin{ex} Consider the linear system